SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 This document specifies Anonymous Credit Tokens (ACT), a privacy-preserving payment protocol based on keyed-verification anonymous credentials.
 The protocol enables issuers to grant numerical credit values to clients, who can later redeem these credits anonymously while preventing double-spending through the use of nullifiers.
 The scheme uses BBS-style signatures and zero-knowledge proofs to ensure both security and privacy.

-Anonymous Credit Tokens are particularly suitable for web services that need to implement rate limiting, resource allocation, or micropayments while preserving user privacy.
+Anonymous Credit Tokens are particularly suitable for web services that need to implement rate limiting, resource allocation, or micropayments while preserving client privacy.
 The protocol supports partial spending, allowing clients to spend a portion of their credits and receive change in the form of a new anonymous token.

 This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.